(415) 457-9760 Mill Valley Refuse Service 112 Front Street San Rafael, CA 94901

-Contamination, in this context, refers to what happens when non-recyclable items are mixed in with recyclables items, or when recyclable items are placed in the wrong recycling bins.
+Contamination, in this context, refers to what happens when non-recyclable items are mixed in with recyclable items, or when recyclable items are placed in the wrong recycling bins.

 In a nutshell, typical bales of processed recycled materials contain 5%-10% trash.
 This amount of trash slipped through the sorting equipment and pick lines used to remove trash and sort mixed recyclables in each load of single-stream material.
 Up until now, that 5%-10% residual trash has been accepted by Chinese processors.

 But, residual trash has created an environmental nightmare in China, and in response, the Chinese government decreed that residual levels must now drop to less than 2%.
 The risk to American processors now is that if sample bales being inspected upon delivery to a Chinese port reveal too much residual waste, the entire shipment can be rejected, and the American processor must take back the loads.